Google Android 7.1.2 Nougat Beta 2 Brings Fingerprint Gesture Support For Nexus 6P

 Pixel C Receives Major Changes

-The latest beta update brings massive modifications in Pixel C smartphone.
+The latest beta update brings massive modifications in the Pixel C smartphone.

 "This update will install a beta version of Android Nougat 7.1.2 (NPG47I) on your Pixel.
 New features include app shortcuts, image keyboard support, and more.
 This pre-release version may contain errors and defects that can affect normal functioning of your device," states the release notes for Pixel devices.